yshelldev/xcss-central/README.md

 	- **`extensions`**
 	    Maps file types to attributes where symbolic classes will be injected.
 	    Example: `"html": ["class"]` targets HTML files and assist merge tooltip via extension for given attributes.
+- **`environment`**
+    Used by Editor extention for standerd css completion in compilation blocks.
+    Refer Extention walkthorugh to see in action at [../tutorial/0.extention.md](../tutorial/0.extention.md).

 ### `./hashrules.jsonc`